Skip to main content

 Technical fault.
 There is a fault with the steam generator.

 F34 or door lock Observe the maximum load size in accordance with the operating instructions.
 Switch the appliance off and then back on again.
 Disconnect the washing machine from the electricity supply.
 Switch off at the wall and withdraw the plug from the socket, or disconnect the fuse.
 Wait at least 2 minutes before reconnecting the washing machine to the electricity supply.
 Switch the washing machine on again.
-If the fault persists, please contact us about our Repair & care options if your appliance is broken.
+If the fault persists, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 The drum has been overloaded.